johnzl-777/Personal-Site/README.md

 # My Personal Website

 Built with Less, Slim and plenty of Bootstrap to go.

-Check out the live version [here](https://www.johnzl.com)
+## DECOMISSIONED

+As of 4/5/2020, this personal is no longer active and serves as a store of older work.

 ## Dependencies
 * `lessc` - installable through `npm`